 - Suggest appropriate channels or resources for unresolved difficulties, questions, and concerns

 In addition, on the rare occasion that allegations of a serious ethical breach are raised, a Formal Grievance Procedure may need to be implemented.
-Any Common Ground participant who believes that he or she has been subjected to, or who is aware of, any form of serious ethical misconduct or harassment involving a Common Ground leader or participant, is requested to set up a meeting with an EAR Council member to voice his or her concerns.
+Any Common Ground participant who believes they have been subjected to, or who is aware of, any form of serious ethical misconduct or harassment involving a Common Ground leader or participant, is requested to set up a meeting with an EAR Council member to voice his or her concerns.

 In 2010, the Common Ground Board of Directors formally approved and adopted the Ethics and Reconciliation Policy (ERP).
 The document outlines Common Ground’s procedures for formal grievance proceedings and informal EAR Council consultations.
 Please review the Common Ground Ethics & Reconciliation Policy prior to contacting the EAR Council.

 The EAR Council is composed of a small group of senior practitioners in the Common Ground community.
-Members have been appointed by the Common Ground Board of Directors, which includes Guiding Teacher, Mark Nunberg.
+Members have been appointed by the Common Ground Board of Directors, which includes our Co-Guiding Teachers Shelly Graf and Mark Nunberg.
 At present, EAR Council is composed of Kyoko Katayama (chair), Mariann Johnson, and Jean Choe.